JunhuiShen/IPC_project/3D_IPC/Readme.md

 The simulator is designed for experimenting with different strategies for:
 - broad-phase collision candidate detection
-- Newton step-size filtering hooks (CCD integration in progress)
+- collision-free Newton step-size filtering
 - initial guess generation

 These components can be swapped to compare different algorithmic variants.